projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

 This document summarizes tips from issues encountered and resolved during real-time development and performance tuning.

-Mandatory options for an RTVM
+Mandatory Options for an RTVM
 *****************************

 An RTVM is a post-launched VM with LAPIC passthrough.
 Pay attention to